What is Universal Credit?

 Support with online access

-If you have difficulty accessing a computer, or need support to complete the online form, you can contact the Benefits Team by
+Contact the Benefits Team on the details below if you have difficulty accessing a computer, or need support to complete the online form.

 Personal budgeting support